JohnHsiaoSB/Coursera-Machine-Learning-For-Python/README.md

 # Coursera-Machine-Learning-For-Python

-The course assignment writted by python lanuage.The following links are some related assignment.
+The course assignment writted by python language.The following links are some related assignment.

 ## Assignment